cbonoz/identity23/README.md

 With blockreach, your business can create a free (or paid) secured contact page where folks can interest with a business provisioned smart contract all managed by the blockreach app.
 Going after the Finance & Identity Intersection category

-## What it does

 Blockreach enables secure B2B communication where both parties are known to be contacting an authorized source (and not an impersonator) by using a Blockreach issued verifiable credential (VC).

-### Existing app contract
+### Live testnet app contract
 https://goerli.explorer.zksync.io/address/0xcA5ce6dAe1156E7e222cD4c6BE35F6D343b11886

-This contract is referenced from the hosted testnet app linked above.
+This contract is interacted with from the hosted testnet app linked above.

 ## Running the project (from scratch)